dafny-lang/dafny/docs/_includes/Grammar.md

-The names of character sets and tokens start with a lower case letter but the names of grammar non-terminals start with an upper-case letter.
+The names of character sets and tokens start with a lower case letter; the names of grammar non-terminals start with an upper-case letter.

 The grammar uses Extended BNF notation.
 See the [Coco/R Referenced manual](http://www.ssw.uni-linz.ac.at/Research/Projects/Coco/Doc/UserManual.pdf) for details.
-But in summary:
+In summary:

-* identifiers starting with a lower case letter denote terminal symbols,
+* identifiers starting with a lower case letter denote terminal symbols
-* identifiers starting with an upper case letter denote nonterminal symbols.
+* identifiers starting with an upper case letter denote nonterminal symbols
-* Strings (a sequence of characters enclosed by double quote characters) denote the sequence of enclosed characters.
+* strings (a sequence of characters enclosed by double quote characters) denote the sequence of enclosed characters
 * `=` separates the sides of a production, e.g. `A = a b c`
-* In the Coco grammars "." terminates a production, but for readability in this document a production starts with the defined identifier in the left margin and may be continued on subsequent lines if they are indented.
+* in the Coco grammars "." terminates a production, but for readability in this document a production starts with the defined identifier in the left margin and may be continued on subsequent lines if they are indented
 * `|` separates alternatives, e.g. `a b | c | d e` means `a b` or `c or d e`
 * `(` `)` groups alternatives, e.g. `(a | b) c` means `a c` or `b c`
 * `[ ]` option, e.g. `[a] b` means `a b` or `b`